-I am fully aware that insurance agents can easily sound very nit-picky when it comes to talking about vehicles, titles and ownership.
-I have seen it in the expression of many clients over the years who silently think to themselves, "what business is it of yours how I register my car.
+As insurance agents, we are fully aware that we sound very nit-picky when it comes to talking about vehicles, titles and ownership.
+We have seen it in the expression of many clients over the years who silently think to themselves, "what business is it of yours how I register my car.
 That has nothing to do with my driving record or what I should pay for insurance."

 The lines however get a little murkier in the mind if you are a NH small business owner and your business owns the vehicle, that is ultimately owned by you.
 Unless you are a sole-proprietor, you don't actually own your vehicle, your company does.
 "What is the difference," you may think.
 It is all ultimately paid by you in the end.
 The difference is that an insurance policy is a contract.
 A legal document that will be fulfilled assuming the terms and conditions are met.
 If your vehicle does not qualify as your vehicle then the contract and hence coverage could be voided.